archettialberto/airlab_server_guidelines/docs/server_guidelines/index.md

   run `ncdu -x ~`.

-* **Resource Booking** :calendar: - To ensure fair resource allocation and effective sharing, :warning: **all cores and GPUs on the server must be booked in advance**.
-Please ask your co-supervisor for the links!
+* **Resource Booking** :calendar: - To ensure fair resource allocation and effective sharing, :warning: **all cores and GPUs on the server must be booked in advance**. <ins>Please ask your co-supervisor for the links!</ins>
   Before running your experiments, make sure to check the availability of the required resources and book them accordingly.
 Remember to book also the CPU cores you will require.

 * **Containerized Experiments** :whale: - It is mandatory to :warning: **run your code inside Docker